smol-ai/GodMode/README.md

 # smol menubar

-This is a smol menubar app that helps you quickly access both openai chatgpt and google bard with a single keyboard shortcut.
+This is a smol menubar app that helps you quickly access ChatGPT, Bard, and Anthropic with a single keyboard shortcut.

 ![image](https://github.com/smol-ai/menubar/assets/6764957/753c6128-d978-4bb4-8642-588d42121ff5)

-whatever is typed at the top is entered into both chatgpt and bard simultaneously, however if you wish to explore one further than the other you can do so independently since they are just webviews.
+whatever is typed at the bottom is entered into all 3 windows simultaneously, however if you wish to explore one further than the other you can do so independently since they are just webviews.

-you can access the full power of each since they are both just webviews, so for example you can use chatgpt plugins despite there not being an api for them.
+so for example you can use chatgpt plugins despite there not being an api for them. or you can use bard/anthropic without needing api access.

 ## video demo

 - https://youtu.be/jrlxT1K4LEU
 - https://twitter.com/swyx/status/1658403625717338112

 ## install

-either download the precompiled binaries: https://github.com/smol-ai/menubar/releases/tag/v0.0.1
+either download the precompiled binaries: https://github.com/smol-ai/menubar/releases/tag/v0.0.2

 or build from source (see below)